 Basic information

-- The thesis shall be done individually. - The thesis represents 10 credits and is a vital part of the degree requirements as it accounts for 25% of the total workload in the two-year program.
+- \ The thesis should be done individually. - \ The thesis represents 10 credits and is a vital part of the degree requirements as it accounts for 25% of the total workload in the two-year program.

 How to get started